 Best Local Resort: Snow King Mountain, Wyoming

 Grossly overshadowed by Jackson Hole and Grand Targhee, Snow King gets little love.
-I’d like to change that.
-The resort sits in the town of Jackson itself and offers the perfect place for a quick lap or two before work or at lunch.
+I want to change that.
+The resort sits in the town of Jackson and offers the perfect place for a quick lap before work or at lunch.
 Dogs are allowed before lifts spin, making it a great place for you and Fido to get a workout together.
 After dark, the resort offers night skiing, which is fun for the whole family.
-There are no frills here, just a simple, well-run resort with a reputation for some of the steepest high school ski races in the country.
+There are no frills here, just a simple, well-run resort with a reputation for some of the country’s steepest high school ski races.

 Best Culture: Taos, New Mexico